Wondering how to promote on Instagram?

 1. Create a Business Profile

-Before you start overhauling your feed entirely, you need to first convert your account into a business profile.
+Before you overhaul your feed entirely, you need to first convert your account into a business profile.

 Doing so gives you access to a slew of handy tools, including the native analytics app, extended contact information, and click-to-buy buttons.